Tawny Frogmouth Facts

 Tawny Frogmouth Physical Description

-The Tawny Frogmouth remains a rather large bird species, attaining a body length of as much as 21 in (53 cm).
-An average adult weighs as much as roughly 1.5 lb (0.7 kg) between feedings.
+Typically, however, that difference isn’t highly noticeable at first glance.
+Overall, mature individuals reach a body length of as much as 21 in (53 cm).
+An average adult weight, moreover, equals roughly 1.5 lb (0.7 kg).
+That measurement, though, is between feedings.

-In addition, individuals have a stocky body shape, with comparatively short legs.
-Furthermore, tthe wings grow rounded in shape.
-The Tawny Frogmouth also has a wide beak.
-Most typically this presents as olive gray or black in color.
-The tips of these bills possess a distinct hook shape at their end.
+Individuals have a stocky body shape, with comparatively short legs.
+The wings grow rounded in shape.
+The amazing bird also has a wide beak.
+Typically this presents as olive gray or black in color.
+The tips of these bills also have a distinct hook shape at the end.

-The eyes develop large and dark yellow in color.
-Finally, the predominant color of the feathers appears to be various shades of gray, with black streaks scattered throughout.
+The eyes of the fascinating Tawny Frogmouth also draw attention.
+That’s due to the fact that these develop large and dark yellow in color.
+The predominant color of the feathers, though, appears to be various shades of gray, with dark black streaks scattered throughout.

 - Kingdom: Animalia